Mental Health Counseling, M.A.

 Transfer From Another Related Program

-It is difficult to apply as a transfer student because most other MHC programs are not interchangeable (directly equivalent) with the Brooklyn College program.
 It is unusual for students to have all of the courses required to enter the second year of our program.
-Also, because we have only one elective course, we are unable to award credits for courses that do not match those in our curriculum.
+Also, because students only have room to take one elective course, we are unable to award credits for courses that do not match those in our curriculum.

 If you wish to apply as a transfer student, compare the courses you have completed with those required for the Brooklyn College MHC Program, especially first-year courses.
 If you think you have completed a directly equivalent course for nearly all first-year courses, file an official admission application.
-Also e-mail or fax a complete copy of your application, including an unofficial transcript copy, a description of all equivalent courses, and a syllabus for each.
+Also email or fax a complete copy of your application, including an unofficial transcript copy, a description of all equivalent courses, and a syllabus for each.

 Potential Applicants in Possession of Related Master’s Degrees

 The MHC Program is not well-suited for those holding related degrees because we cap transfer at a maximum of 12 credits.
 Those wanting to “fill in” a few “missing” courses to qualify for licensing will not find the MHC Program a good fit for this purpose.
-This may change in the future.

 Tuition, Housing, and Finances

 Brooklyn College’s tuition and fees compare favorably with most private university programs, and class sizes are small.
 Students are expected to pay tuition for four academic semesters (fall, spring, fall, spring), one summer course (after year 1), and two January courses (in years 1 and 2).
-First-year students may apply for financial aid but are usually not eligible to apply for scholarships.
-Occasionally a small amount of additional aid funds are available through the Psychology Department.
-In previous years, approximately six MHC students have received aid grants of approximately $500 to $800 each.

 Work Opportunities